thinwire/ToyEngine/README.md

 ### Step 5: Start the game

 From the Eclipse window menu, select `Run` and then `Run`, or press the green button with the same icon in the main Eclipse toolbar to run the game.
 Make sure the `Project` and `Main Class` fields refer to your game and main class, then select the `Run` button in the lower right of the window.
 The game should start and you should see a window of the size you specified in the main class pop up, with the title "Untitled Game".

 ### Step 5b (optional): run the Awesome Space Game

 Open up the file `src/spacegame/SpaceGame.java` in the Awesome Space Game project and follow the instructions above.
-Awesome Space Game should start up and let you play.
+Awesome Space Game should start up and let you play it.

 ## License